Ask.fm: Assistance in the investigation of cyberbullying

 On 6 August 2013, it was reported that Hannah Smith, a 14-year-old girl from Leicestershire, England, had killed herself and that her father blamed her death on cyberbullying responses she had received on the site.
 He called for tighter controls against social networking sites like ASKfm, saying that he had seen the abuse his daughter had received and it was wrong that it was anonymous.

 ASKfm took a responsible approach to the investigation and conducted an internal audit.
 The further investigation showed there was not sufficient evidence to suggest that using the ASKfm site has led to the death of the young girl.
 In fact, Det Sgt Wayne Simmons revealed that Hannah had been sending 'bullying and aggressive messaging' to herself.
 Later Hannah Smith's case of self-bullying became a subject of academic research.

 As a result, ASKfm made changes to its safety policies accordingly.
 Above all, the enhanced reporting and blocking functionalities, and they hired more moderation staff to review reports within 24 hours upon receiving them.

 In August 2014, the site was purchased by IAC.
 ASKfm has since reconsidered its user safety policies and launched a Safety Advisory Board consisting of experts in digital safety, as well as a Safety Center.
-ASKfm officials met with the Department of Children to assure the proper steps are being taken to "significantly improve" protections on the website."Safety is by far our number one priority right now."In 2017, ASKfm also partnered with Koko, a company that provide AI powered service in detecting damaging content.
+ASKfm officials met with the Department of Children to assure the proper steps are being taken to "significantly improve" protections on the website.

+In 2017, ASKfm also partnered with Koko, a company that provide AI powered service in detecting damaging content.
 The partnership aims to address the phenomenon of "self-bullying" by detecting such cases and providing personalized distress-support.

 In 2018, ASKfm teamed up with the UK charity The Diana Award and Dr Linda Papadopoulos for a research on how the online life affects the way young people build their identity.
 The findings allowed them to create a pack of educative materials of use to young people, parents and teachers.